LEDswarm/NeoPixelRing/README.md

 # A custom NeoPixel ring for LEDswarm controllers

 This repository contains the 3D model, schematic and PCB design of the circular NeoPixel boards designed for use with the LEDswarm controller enclosure.
+The design is inspired by NeoPixel Jewels, except this a special daughter board designed to mate with controller mainboards within [the 3D-printed enclosure](https://github.com/LEDswarm/enclosure).